 About Your Benefits

-Health Care Spending Account contributions can be between $100 and $2,550.
-Per IRS regulations, any claim paid for with pre-tax money cannot then be recorded as an expense on your tax return.
+Healthy Reimbursement Accounts (HRA) are funded by CMH to those compliant with the Healthy Decisions program.
+Flexible Spending Accounts (FSA) are employee funded and can be between $100 and $2,750 (IRS limit for 2020).
+Per IRS regulations, any claim paid for with HRA or FSA funds cannot then be recorded as an expense on your tax return.

 You may request a "benny card," which is a MasterCard linked to your account for instant reimbursement.
 Documentation must match the purchase on the benny card exactly or else the card could be suspended until resolved.